8 Secrets to NOT Looking Like a Mess After a Long Flight

 Don’t be embarrassed to apply a sheet mask

 “I like to experiment with different masks during my flights, like lip masks,” Mirsalehi reveals.
 If celebrities are brave enough to use in-flight masks and risk getting an embarrassing photo taken, you can surely wear one too.
 Sheet masks are incredibly plane-friendly, as you don’t have to apply any mud or goo with your hands.
 Lay one on your face, close your eyes, and don’t worry about looking like a psychopath, because good skin is worth a few minutes of funny glances from strangers.
 We recommend the Peach & Lily Hydration Sheet Mask Bundle.
-It’s also TSA-friendly, among these other carry-on products.
+It’s also TSA-friendly.

 Combat unwanted neck wrinkles